Highly Vulnerable Children

 — Kailash Satyarthi

-Effects of Child Labor
+What Are the Effects of Child Labor?

+The effects of child labor are many.
 Girls and boys often start carrying out hazardous work at very early ages while their bodies and minds are still developing.
-Such labor can expose them to working with dangerous machinery or in unsafe industries like mining, construction and manufacturing.
-Some forms of labor expose children to dangerous materials that can shorten her/his lifespan.
+They often work with dangerous machinery or in unsafe industries like mining, construction and manufacturing.

 Worldwide, the ILO estimates that some 22,000 children are killed at work every year.4 The numbers of those injured or made ill because of their work are not known.

 At Compassion, we believe in the dignity and sanctity of each child.
-We believe that whether a child is working in the mines of Africa, the fields of Mexico or the factories in India, they deserve protecting.
+We believe that whether a child is working in the mines of Africa, the fields of Mexico or the factories in India, they deserve protection.

 When you give to the Compassion fund for Highly Vulnerable Children you literally rescue a little one from child labor, abuse, exploitation, trafficking, desertion and homelessness.